NelGen/NG-Msoft-Movie-Project/README.md

 # 1. Top 5 Genres

-Using the IMDB data base, I found the top 5 genres in the US to be Biography, History, Music, Sports and Drama.
+Using the IMDB database, I found the top 5 genres in the US to be Biography, History, Music, Sports and Drama.
 The results were surprising as I feel the majority of movies were all action and zombie films.
 Perhaps most viewers do not share the same tastes as me.